The Accelerated Learning Program (ALP) and

-The Accelerated Learning Programme (ALP) is a two-year programme designed to meet the challenges of the International Baccalaureate Diploma Programme (IBDP).
+The Accelerated Learning Programme (ALP) is a two-year prepatory programme for grades 9 and 10 students to meet the challenges of the International Baccalaureate Diploma Programme (IBDP).
 The overarching purposes of the ALP are:

 As such, students enrolled in the ALP will receive a time-table which will prepare them for the demands, both academically and personally, of the DP.
 It will also allow for successful timetabling of DP courses which will also meet graduation requirements of the Ontario Secondary School Diploma.

 In grades 9 and 10 students are clustered together in academic classes (electives and phys ed are open sections) of like minded students who intend on pursuing the IB pathway.
 While they are still being evaluated by Ontario curriculum standards, they are introduced to IB vocabulary, the IB learned profile, and the look and feel of their classes is generally more enriched.
 Students also receive peer mentorship from senior IB students and have an opportunity to get involved in various clubs, groups and sports teams they tend to stay a part of throughout their years in high school.